How to Perfectly Cook Different Cuts of Beef

 The result is tender, succulent and fall-off-the-bone tender.
-There are of course other cuts that are fabulous on the grill—check out this article on Barbecuing and Grilling for more information on the different methods.
+There are of course other cuts that are fabulous on the grill.
 But in a nutshell, grilling is for high fast cooking—and the brisket and ribs need slow, long heat to tenderize.
 For brisket, with lots of connective tissue, you'll also want to treat the final product as you do a flank or flatiron steak and cut it across the grain.
 The muscles fibers run the same way they do in those cuts.

 Now that I think about it—low and slow means low and slow.
 Chuck roasts though, unlike brisket, lacks the right distribution of fat that brisket has, and which makes it all right for dry heat.
 Chuck cuts do have fat, but not enough I don't think to make them work this way.
 Although won't promise that—and might try one just to see what happens.

 Briskets are also the cuts that are used in some brined meats, most notably Pastrami and Corned Beef.
 In these cases, the meats are first cured by soaking them in intensely flavored brines.
 They are then slow cooked—either with an intervening smoking step or not, depending on the cook's preference.
 The will roll your socks down they're so good.